skyellen/robwork-mirror/doc/tutorials/robwork-plugins-tutorial.hpp.md

 ===============================

 This tutorial will cover the creation and usage of RobWork plugins.
-This should not be confused with the QT based GUI plugins which are discussed in another tutorial \ref page-rw-robworkstudio-plugins.
+This should not be confused with the QT based GUI plugins which are discussed in another tutorial: \ref pageRobWorkStudioPlugins.

 # Introduction #
 The primary usage of the RobWork plugins are to extend the core functionality of RobWork.
 This might be